 An introduction to data structures, sorting, recurrence relations and performance measures.
 Algorithms will be studied analytically and through computer implementation.
-Prerequisite: MATH 207 and MATH 224. ()
+Prerequisite: MATH 207 and MATH 224.
+(A grade of C or better is required for prerequisite courses.) ()

-MATH 348 Numerical Methods 3(3-0)
+MATH 350 Probability 3(3-0)